ChetanyaGarg/PortScanner_py/README.md

 ## Legal Disclaimer
 This tool is intended **only for ethical purposes**. **Do not** use this tool for unauthorized scanning or penetration testing without explicit permission.

-## License
-MIT License – Free to use, modify, and distribute.

 ---